oblazy/SillyRPG/README.md

 - An optinal argument exist to determine the speed of the program.
 0 is the fastest, 1 is normal, more is slower
 - Watch the screen and decide your fate :)

+## Troubleshooting:

+- Missing module?
+There are some dependencies, maybe you are missing one? (sty?)
+<pre> pip install sty sys random time pickle os</pre>

+- Colors are derpy...
+We are working on this, please tell us which system

+-

 ## Things to come!

 - [ ] Interactivity